 Skin is the resilient living fabric that envelops our entire self.
 It can be defined as a tough membranous tissue that forms the external covering of our body.
 The skin protects us from invasion of microorganisms and from harmful radiation from the sun.
-The skin is also essential to prevent dehydration and to regulate body temperature.
-In addition, the skin is much more than just a covering membrane, as it is the medium through which we initially introduce ourselves to others, a tissue through which we feel and feel through.
+The skin is also essential for prevention of dehydration and regulation of body temperature.

 The skin can be divided into three main parts, the epidermis forming the outermost layer of the skin, the underlying dermis and the deeper located subcutis.
 The human epidermis is on average 50 µm thick with a surface density of 50.000 cells per mm².
 The epidermis is a stratified epithelial sheet composed mainly of keratinocytes.
 Keratinocytes are strongly attached to each other through desmosomes.
 The epidermis also includes resident cells and these consist of the pigment producing melanocytes, the antigen presenting Langerhans cells and the neuroendocrine Merkel cells.
 The epidermis is separated from the dermis by the basement membrane, a complex multilayered specialized structure of attachment molecules.